ripleya1/xv6-riscv/assignment.md

 Your code might emit different physical addresses than those shown above.
 The number of entries and the virtual addresses should be the same.

 #### Part 1 details
-- place vmprint in kernel/vm.c; define the prototype for it in kernel/defs.h (which is included in exec.c)
+- place `vmprint` in `kernel/vm.c`; define the prototype for it in `kernel/defs.h` (which is included in `exec.c`)
-- Use the macros in riscv.h to get the indices in the page table (and you'll want to look at the xv6-riscv book to understand the page table scheme)
+- Use the macros in `riscv.h` to get the indices in the page table (and you'll want to look at the xv6-riscv book to understand the page table scheme)
-- The big hint is that the function freewalk in vm.c "may be inspirational" (don't free the pages, but think about what free walk does...)
+- The big hint is that the function freewalk in `vm.c` "may be inspirational" (don't free the pages, but think about what free walk does...)
 - %p is used in printf to print out the full 64-bit hex PTEs and addresses shown above
 ## Part 2: Detect which pages have been accessed
 Some garbage collectors (a form of automatic memory management) can benefit from information about which pages have been accessed (read or write).
 You will add a new feature to xv6 that detects and reports this information to userspace by inspecting the access bits in the RISC-V page table.
 The RISC-V hardware page walker marks these bits in the PTE whenever it resolves a TLB miss.